haowu97/netlify/content/posts/Courses21-22/FINM8007/L1ForeignExchangeMarkets.en.md

 Quote shows the number of Hong Kong dollars the bank will buy and sell against one Australian dollar, i.e. the price of one AUD in terms of HKD's.

-1. First currency = quoted or terms currency is HK dollar
+1. First currency = **quoted or terms currency** is HK dollar
-2. Second currency = unit or commodity currency is A\＄
+2. Second currency = **unit or commodity currency** is AUD
-3. **Bid price**: First number = rate at which the bank buys the unit currency (A\＄) and sells the terms currency (HK\＄)
+3. **Bid price**: First number = rate at which the bank buys the unit currency (AUD) and sells the terms currency (HKD)
-4. **Ask price**: Second number = rate at which the bank sells the unit currency (A\＄) and buys the terms currency (HK\＄)
+4. **Ask price**: Second number = rate at which the bank sells the unit currency (AUD) and buys the terms currency (HKD)

 **Rip-off rule**: The bank rips the customer off by expecting the customer to pay more and giving the customer less in return.

-Transaction 1: A student from Hong Kong wishes to sell HK\＄ 25k. to cover living expenses in Australia.
+Transaction 1: A student from Hong Kong wishes to sell HKD 25k. to cover living expenses in Australia.

-Transaction 2: An Australian tourist wishes to buy HK\＄ 25k. to cover holiday expenses in Hong Kong.
+Transaction 2: An Australian tourist wishes to buy HKD 25k. to cover holiday expenses in Hong Kong.

 ![](https://wuhao97.oss-cn-hangzhou.aliyuncs.com/202208152207985.png)

+**Simplified rule**:

+- **up the bid and multiply**
+- **down the ask and divide**

+**EXAMPLE**: Converting currencies using spot rates

+A dealer is quoting the AUD/GBP spot rate as 1.5060 - 1.5067.
+How would we:

+1. Compute the proceeds of converting 1 million GBP.
+2. Compute the proceeds of converting 1 million AUD.

+**Answer**:

+1. To convert 1 million GBP into AUD, we go "up the quote" (i.e.,from GBP in the denominator to AUD in the numerator).
+Hence,we would use the bid price of 1.5060 and multiply.

+$$
+\text{1 million GBP x 1.5060 = 1,506,000 AUD}
+$$

+2. To convert 1 million AUD into GBP, we go "down the quote" (i.e.,from AUD in the numerator to GBP in the denominator).
+Hence, we would use the ask price of 1.5067 and divide.

+$$
+\text{1 million AUD / 1.5067 = 663,702.13 GBP}
+$$

+---

 **Practice** (Semester 1 -- Review Questions, 2021) A Danish toy company has sold plastic blocks worth 500,000 Danish Krone (DKK) to a US distributor, who has to pay the toy company immediately in DKK.
 The US distributor, who has US dollars (USD), receives the following spot quote for DKK per USD (DKK/USD): DKK/USD 6.9100 - 6.9500.
 What is the USD cost of the plastic blocks to the US distributor?
 Show your working clearly.